pranay-sharma793/CS-645-Assignment/ReadMe.md

 ### Kubernetes Registration, cluster creation and deployment.

 - Create another EC2 instance, making sure it has enough space (Min.
-25GB) having ubuntu AMI
+25GB) having ubuntu AMI.
+(K8s server: ec2-54-147-49-153.compute-1.amazonaws.com)
 - after installing docker on this, register the nodes for our cluster on this with the provided command.
 This instance will host our etcd, control panel and the worker nodes.
 - Once this cluster is active, we create two deployments (nodeport and loadbalancer)
 - We download the KubeConfig file for our cluster and keep it.